A Stochastic-Geometrical Framework for Object Pose Estimation based on Mixture Models Avoiding the Correspondence Problem: Results

 The two observational functions are

 for system 1 and 2 with $L=2$ and $\gamma_1=0$, $\gamma_2=\pi/2$, and

 for system 3 with $L=3$ and $\vec{\gamma}_1 = [0,-1000,0]$, $\vec{\gamma}_2 = [1000,0,0]$ and $\vec{\gamma}_3 = [0,0,1000]$.

-For demonstration purposes, we will randomly sample the true values $(\vec{\varphi},\vec{w})$ for each simulation run from a uniform distribution on the intervals $\varphi_1,\varphi_2\in[-\pi/36,\pi/36]$ and $\varphi_3\in[-\pi/3-\pi/36,-\pi/3+\pi/36]$, as well as $w_1,w_2,w_3\in[35,45]$ ($\pi/36$ corresponds to $5^{\circ}$, which means in this simulation a $\pm 5^{\circ}$ variation of each true angular value is illustrated, which is regarded as a significant range).
+For demonstration purposes, we will randomly sample the true values $(\vec{\varphi},\vec{w})$ for each simulation run from a uniform distribution on the intervals $\varphi_1,\varphi_2\in[-\pi/36,\pi/36]$ and $\varphi_3\in[-\pi/3-\pi/36,-\pi/3+\pi/36]$, as well as $w_1,w_2,w_3\in[35,45]$ ($\pi/36$ corresponds to $5^{\circ}$, which means in this simulation a $\pm 5^{\circ}$ variation of each true angular value is illustrated, which is regarded as a significant range relative to the expected accuracy).
 These intervals correspond to a similar setting as in subsection \ref{sec:res_vis} with additional variations of the presented objective functions in figure \ref{comparison_objfuction}, in order to provide a continuation to the previous results.

-The number of samples in the Monte--Carlo integration is selected for system 2 and 3 to be constant by $R=1000$ and chosen by a normally distributed \textit{latin hypercube sampling} by Matlab's \textit{lhsnorm}--function.

 For the realization of the optimization in each simulation run a standard routine is selected with the \textit{Nelder--Mead--}Algorithm of Matlab's \textit{fminsearch}--function.
 The starting values of this local optimization are selected also randomly by varying the true values $\vec{\varphi}+\Delta\vec{\varphi}$ and $\vec{w}+\Delta\vec{w}$ with an additional uniform sampling from the intervals $\Delta\varphi_1,\Delta\varphi_2,\Delta\varphi_3\in[-\pi/72,\pi/72]$ (i.e. $[-2.5^{\circ}, 2.5^{\circ}]$) and $\Delta w_1,\Delta w_2,\Delta w_3\in[-5,5]$.
-The overall random selection of the true values for each simulation run as well as the random selection of starting values for the optimization has the goal to demonstrate the effectiveness and overall accuracy of the algorithm for the three different systems under varying situations.
+The random selection of the true values for each simulation run as well as the random selection of starting values for the optimization has the goal to demonstrate the effectiveness and overall accuracy of the algorithm for the three different systems under varying situations.